joolstorrentecalo/gitlab-foss/doc/user/project/merge_requests/dependencies.md

 Prerequisites:

-- You must have a role for the project that allows you to edit merge requests.
+- You must have a role in the project that allows you to edit merge requests.

 1. On the left sidebar, select **Search or go to** and find your project.
 1. Select **Code > Merge requests** and identify your merge request.